 Disability Discrimination Commissioner, Australian Human Rights Commission

-Acting Deputy Ombudsman, Office of the Commonwealth Ombudsman
+Acting Commonwealth Ombudsman, Office of the Commonwealth Ombudsman

 Director, NGO Program Management and Reform, Service System and Program Reform Directorate, Department of Family and Community Services, Ageing, Disability and Home Care